 When LDA GA received a grant from the Learning Disabilities Foundation, Dena was instrumental in helping to develop the KNOW YOUR CHILD curriculum.
 She assisted in developing an understanding of Gardner’s Multiple Intelligences and was helpful in presenting parents the needed aspect of understand their child’s many ways of learning and their abundant strengths .
 She wrote an article for Kids Enabled that outlined the multiple intelligence aspects in learning.

-Currently, Dena is pursuing her call in Christian Education, and has just graduated from Columbia Theological Seminary with a Masters of Practical Theology.
+Currently, Dena is pursuing her call in Christian Education, and graduated from Columbia Theological Seminary with a Masters of Practical Theology.
 Her dream is to develop curriculum to reach all learners, especially those that do not fit the cookie cutter mold.